majdal/modex/wiki/References.md

 ### Network Maps
 Alice Thudt, Dominikus Baur and Sheelagh Carpendale. [http://innovis.cpsc.ucalgary.ca/Publications/_Thudt:2013:Visits](Visits: A Spatiotemporal Visualization of Location Histories.)
 EuroVis 2013. _a clever rearrangement of timeseries-map data; we could use this to show the flow of goods_

-[https://en.wikipedia.org/wiki/Sankey_diagram](Sankey Diagrams) _which display weighted, directed networks by size of the edges (e.g. the [http://www.opensecrets.org/outsidespending/nonprof_growth.php](OpenSecrets Lobbying Pulse Chart) or the famous [https://en.wikipedia.org/wiki/File:Minard.png](Minard plot of Napoleon's march on Russian)).
+[https://en.wikipedia.org/wiki/Sankey_diagram](Sankey Diagrams) _which display weighted, directed networks by size of the edges (e.g. the [OpenSecrets Lobbying Pulse Chart](http://www.opensecrets.org/outsidespending/nonprof_growth.php) or the famous [Minard plot of Napoleon's march on Russian](https://en.wikipedia.org/wiki/File:Minard.png).
 Available to us in d3.js and matplotlib and R._.
 For more inspiration, check out [http://www.sankey-diagrams.com/](this blog).

+# Gaming References and Inspiration

+* Simutrans / OpenTTD
+* SimCity (all editions)
+* Civ4 and Civ5 (nb: Civ5 is scriptable in Lua, and [InfoAddict](http://forums.civfanatics.com/showthread.php?t=391069) makes the charts and graphs we need)

-## Software
+# Software References
 Here's some software which has aspects of the data-modelling-visualization ideas we are looking at

 * http://sunlightfoundation.com/tools/